A Guide to Bergen, Norway in Winter

 Clarion Admiral Hotel

 To get to the Bergen city center we took a coach bus from the airport to the Torget Fish Market, which was two blocks from our hotel.
-I chose to stay in the Clarion Admiral Hotel, because it had received excellent reviews, was centrally located, offered a breakfast buffet of traditional Norwegian foods, and most importantly was affordable.
+I chose to stay in the Clarion Admiral Hotel, because it had received excellent reviews, was centrally located, offered a breakfast buffet of traditional Norwegian foods, and was affordable.
 Clarion is part of a large international hotel chain.
 The hotel was situated right on the harbor, opposite the Bryggen (historical part of Bergen).
 The breakfast buffet selection of warm and cold food options was vast and delicious, particularly the fresh fish and was one of the hotel’s highlights.

 What to do in Bergen

 The Bryggen, one of Northern Europe’s oldest ports, established in 1350 is a must see in Bergen.
-The enchanting quarter consists of two and three story wooden buildings of similar size and shape, with stone-stacked or wooden foundations.
+The enchanting quarter comprises two and three story wooden buildings of similar size and shape, with stone-stacked or wooden foundations.
 Much of the original buildings were destroyed in a fire in 1702, but have since been rebuilt and now house galleries and shops.
 The Bryggen Museum (40 Norwegian Kroner) is worth a visit and does an excellent job of documenting the history of the settlement and includes the foundation of one of the earliest buildings.
-Interestingly, in its early years water in the Bryggen was usually not safe to drink and therefore everyone consumed beer to stay hydrated, both young and old.
+Interestingly, in its early years' water in the Bryggen was usually not safe to drink and therefore everyone consumed beer to stay hydrated, both young and old.
 One advantage to visiting in the winter is that you don’t have to contend with the crowds that descend on the city in the spring and summer.

 Another point of interest in Bergen is the Fløibanen Funicular (70 Norwegian Kroner).
-Luckily, Bergen is a very walk-able city so nothing we visited was ever more than ten minutes by foot.
+Luckily, Bergen is a very walkable city so nothing we visited was ever more than ten minutes by foot.
 The funicular took us up a large hill that towers over the harbor and the rest of Bergen.
 The scenic ride took roughly 10 minutes to climb to the top with several stops along the way.
 The top of the hill provided a beautiful panoramic view of the harbor, the rest of the city, and the fjords off in the distance.

 Torget Fish Market

-For Carrie’s birthday she decided we would go to the Torget Fish Market for dinner.
+For Carrie’s birthday, she decided we would go to the Torget Fish Market for dinner.
 Since the market closed at 4 pm that day we ate dinner a little earlier than usual.
-The fish market is located in modern-designed glass building on the waterfront.
+The fish market is located in the modern-designed glass building on the waterfront.
 Each of the fishmongers sold a selection of pre-made food as well as raw seafood.
 The fish market was the best place to sample Norway’s fine selection of seafood, which we simply had to try, like Norwegian caviar, and as well as shrimp, crayfish and salmon, and salmon sandwiches.

 Later that evening we went to a local bar called Pengiven (Penguin).
 It was a cozy and ‘cool’ bar as described by Lonely Planet, situated in a part of town we had not visited.
 Their selection of Norwegian craft beers was vast and well worth the visit.
 The food, all traditional Norwegian staples, such as reindeer, whale, fish pie, and salmon, are also highly recommended.